johnt84/GrpcGenerator/README.md

 # GrpcGenerator

-GrpcGenerator is a .NET Core 5 console app that demonstrates the **GrpcWizard** library, which generates a complete gRPC infrastructure from a service and an interface.
+GrpcGenerator is a .NET Core 5 console app that demonstrates the **GrpcWizard** library, which generates a complete gRPC infrastructure for a hosted Blazor WebAssembly application from a simple service and an interface.
 Each method in the service must define an input type and return a Task of an output type.

 You will end up with a client-side service that you uses .NET types.

 Conversion to and from gRPC message types is done automatically.

 The wizard will generate: